Home > Tours > UK Tours > Heart of England

 • Visit the childhood home and final resting place of William Shakespeare in Stratford-upon-Avon

-• Enjoy high tea at a charming village nestled amongst the Cotswolds
+• Enjoy an indulgent afternoon tea in a charming village nestled amid the Cotswolds

 • Discover the rich culture and extraordinary architecture of Bath